padawin/language-parser/README.md

 - Clean the code
 - Make sure the program can parse any "home made" language, as long as a language description is provided.
 Probably adapters will be needed.
+- Fix the warnings!!!! (which goes with the clean actually... but hell...)